 Clusters are a great choice if you want extra sparkle and personality in your ring.
 Clustered diamonds create the illusion of a larger center stone, so it’s a good option if you want maximum sparkle for your budget.
 There are endless types of clusters and possibilities, but they tend to have a vintage or alternative feel, especially if you use colored gemstones.
+This can be a great way to introduce color into your jewelry while keeping some of the traditional flare.
 Cluster engagement rings are not a good choice if you want a low maintenance ring or are rough on your jewelry, work with your hands, or have an active lifestyle.

 Become an expert with our free guide.

 The possibilities are endless for your own cluster ring.

 Incorporate a clustered look in your bridal set.